Bone Strength Significantly Lower in Patients With ACPA-Positive Rheumatoid Arthritis

 Bone strength is reduced among men and women with ACPA-positive rheumatoid arthritis and is associated with the occurrence of osteoporotic fractures.

 Bone strength is significantly reduced among men and women with anti-citrullinated protein antibody (ACPA)-positive rheumatoid arthritis (RA) and is associated with the development of osteoporotic fractures, according to the results of a microfinite element analysis published in the Annals of the Rheumatic Diseases.

-Investigators from the University of Erlangen-Nuremberg in Germany performed microfinite element analysis to measure failure load and bone stiffness based on computed tomography data from patients with ACPA-positive RA, patients with ACPA-negative RA, and healthy control participants.
+Investigators from the University of Erlangen-Nuremberg in Germany measured failure load and bone stiffness based on computed tomography data in patients with ACPA-positive RA, patients with ACPA-negative RA, and healthy control participants.
 Total, trabecular, and cortical bone densities, along with microstructural parameters of bone, were also analyzed.

 A total of 276 participants were evaluated.
 Failure load and stiffness of bone were both significantly decreased in patients with ACPA-positive RA (P <.001), but not in those with ACPA-negative RA, compared with healthy control participants.
 Lower bone strength affected both men and women with ACPA-positive RA and was linked to longer disease duration and was significantly associated with the occurrence of osteoporotic fractures (stiffness of bone, P =.020; failure load, P =.012).

 Impaired bone strength was linked to altered bone density and microstructural parameters, both of which were decreased in patients with ACPA-positive RA.
 According to multivariate models, ACPA status and sex were both independently associated with reduced biomechanical properties of bone in patients with RA (P =.007 and P <.001, respectively).